Remote Work: Migration Strategy and Best Practices

 A more exact definition of such space is a random chat.
 In a more organized form, these could be scheduled video conferences for coffee breaks.
 The main point here is to establish a space for employees to keep in touch with each other.

 Use visualization tools

-Besides the conversational tools, nearly all the instruments today are running in the cloud and have tones of collaborative features.
+Besides the conversational tools, nearly all the instruments today are running in the cloud and have overtones of collaborative features.
 We use these tools to exchange information on a daily basis: Google Drive, Microsoft Office 365, iWork, and other office instruments.
 We also use screen sharing features in specific software or usual video conversation programs to show graphic information, code, mock-ups, and so on.

-These tools are free to use, with some limitations of visualization and sharing features left for paid use However, they still help with visualization of different analytics, and sharing them across distributed teams or stakeholders.
+These tools are free to use with some limitations of visualization and sharing features left for paid use.
+However, they still help with visualization of different analytics and sharing them across distributed teams or stakeholders.

 Track as much as you can

 People are different – some feel comfy working at home, while others experience distraction factors at home.
 Manager-wise it becomes fairly difficult to control how tasks are handled, and what the progress is if tasks are not tracked.
 You can observe how development branches are merged and modified by your team members, but it can’t really tell about the feature readiness.